eijwat/prednet_in_pytorch/README.rst

 ....
 and then, execute the following command.

- $ python PredNet/main.py -seq sequence_list.txt -g 0
+ $ python main.py -seq sequence_list.txt

+We recommend using --lr_rate option.
+$ python main.py -i YOUR_DATA/train_list.txt --lr_rate 0.9

-If you train from dB files, execute the following command.
+If you train from dB files (sound file), execute the following command.

  $ python main.py --channels 2,48,96,192 --size 160,512